-I didn’t just want to nix the space all together, as our laptop acts as our dvd player and way to watch movies online (no smart tv over here) and I didn’t want to buy anything new either.
+I didn’t just want to nix the space altogether, as our laptop acts as our DVD player and way to watch movies online (no smart tv over here) and I didn’t want to buy anything new either.
 Sooo that meant DIY project and making the most of what you have!

 I definitely think I’m getting better at DIY projects…or should I say more patient.
 For instance, I used to always skip the sanding process of a project because #aintnobodygottimeforthat…but then I always got frustrated when the paint chipped.
 I usually know the right way to do something, but I usually try to cut corners out of wanting it to get done sooner!
 I think that’s what I did to this project when I first got it.
 As I started to peel back the layers (literally), it was a hot mess.
 Judging by my footprints, I can tell that first I spray painted it brown, then decoupaged it with paper, then spray painted it gold, then threw some contact paper on top!
 Yeesh.
 I wanna grill the old Carolyn on some of her design choices…